th2-net/th2-read-log/README.md

 ### Important information

 This read can be used to read the file that system writes down in real time.
-To achieve that the following requirements should be match:
+To achieve that the following requirements should be matched:

 + the system must only append data to the file
 + if you synchronise the file from the remote machine to the one where the read is deployed the new data should be appended to **the same file**